lee-jeongha/mem_trace_anal/README.md

 For ananlyzing memory trace and plotting graph

-The row file was obtained through a modified valgrind.
+The raw file was obtained through a modified valgrind.
-The contents of the row file are as follows:
+The contents of the raw file are as follows:

 ```
 readi 0x04935caf 6